-Both treatments can cause hair shedding after a few weeks or months of use.
+Both treatments can cause temporary hair shedding after a few weeks or months of use.
 This can be disheartening, but don’t worry — it’s a normal part of the regrowth process.
 Learn more about Minoxidil hair shedding and Finasteride shedding.

 Male androgenetic alopecia patient taking 1mg Finasteride a day at baseline, 12 months and 24 months